You will learn

 Compliance & data handling

-Your brand summary and escalation rules are stored within your Klaviyo account and are used exclusively to configure your Customer Agent.
+Your brand summary, tone instruction, communication style rules, and escalation rules are stored within your Klaviyo account and are used exclusively to configure your Customer Agent.
 Guidance content is not shared across accounts.

 This information is not legal advice.
 Consult your legal counsel for guidance on applicable laws.